Calm seas, Libya's lawless state open door for migrant flows

 "It's not like people were not coming out, but on Monday they came out by the thousands," Nicholas Papachrysostomou, coordinator for Medecins Sans Frontieres on board the Dignity 1 rescue ship, told Reuters.

 "In the 10 days before this weekend, we didn't rescue anyone, or very few.
-It wasn't bad weather, but there were 1 meter to 1-1/2 meter waves.
+It wasn't bad weather, but there were 1 metre to 1 1/2 metre waves.
 The rubber boats won't come out in those conditions."

 In Tripoli, naval authorities say they are undermanned and ill-equipped.
 Years of conflict and chaos have left their naval and coastguard services in tatters.